mxagar/deep_learning_udacity/06_Deployment/DLND_Deployment.md

 5. Generative Adversarial Networks (GAN)
 6. Deploying a Model

 Each module has a folder with its respective notes.
-This folder is the one of the **fifth module**: Generative Adversarial Networks.
+This folder is the one of the **sixth module**: Deployment.

 Additionally, note that:

 - I made many hand-written notes; check the PDFs.
-- I made many hand-written notes; check the PDFs.
 - I forked the Udacity repositories for the exercises; most the material and notebooks are there:
   - [deep-learning-v2-pytorch](https://github.com/mxagar/deep-learning-v2-pytorch)
   - [DL_PyTorch](https://github.com/mxagar/DL_PyTorch)
   - [sagemaker-deployment](https://github.com/mxagar/sagemer-deployment)
+- If you are interested on my notes on Google Colab, check: [`Google_Colab_Notes.md`](https://github.com/mxagar/computer_vision_udacity/blob/main/02_Cloud_Computing/Google_Colab_Notes.md).

 ## Overview of Contents